-The Yarra Catchment Atlas seeks to achieve two goals: first, to provide a tool to gain better insight into biological and ecological systems in the Yarra Catchment and how they influence dynamics in Port Phillip Bay; and second, improve appreciation and understanding of the Yarra Catchment and Bay.
+The Yarra Catchment Atlas seeks to achieve two goals: first, to provide a tool to gain better insight into biological and ecological systems in the Yarra catchment and how they influence dynamics in Port Phillip Bay; and second, improve appreciation and understanding of the Yarra catchment and Port Phillip Bay.

-The Yarra Catchment Atlas combines an interactive mapping portal that features community and agency data with tailored reporting aimed at presenting species snapshots from observation rerods in the catchment.
-This includes data summaries that help interpret Yarra catchment species data, e.g. native vegetation in sections of the Yarra river corridor having different land use types.
+The Yarra Catchment Atlas combines an interactive mapping portal that features community and agency data with tailored reporting aimed at presenting species snapshots from observation records in the catchment.
+This includes data summaries that help interpret Yarra catchment species data, e.g., native vegetation in sections of the Yarra River corridor having different land use types.

-The Yarra Catchment Atlas will also link to, and exchange spatial information with the Port Phillip Litter Monitoring Project LitterWatch, which is also being developed by CeRDI.
+The Yarra Catchment Atlas will also link to, and exchange spatial information with the Port Phillip Litter Monitoring Project LitterWatch, which is another project developed by CeRDI.